Inca · Machu Picchu · Amazon

 El Chaltén & the Fitz Roy Massif

-El Chaltén is Argentina's trekking capital — a village of 1,500 people in Los Glaciares National Park built around access to the Fitz Roy massif.
-For non-climbers, the free day-hikes to Mirador Fitz Roy and Laguna Torre (no park entry fee, no booking required) are among the finest mountain walks in the world.
-The Fitz Roy circuit (12–15km, 1,000m ascent) delivers the iconic spire views at zero cost.
-The town has excellent food and gear shops; it is South America's finest-value adventure base.
+El Chaltén is Argentina’s trekking capital — a small village in Los Glaciares National Park built around access to the Fitz Roy massif.
+For non-climbers, the free day-hikes to Mirador Fitz Roy (Laguna de los Tres) and Laguna Torre (no park entry fee, no booking required) are among the finest mountain walks in the world.
+The Fitz Roy circuit (~20km, 1,000m+ ascent) delivers iconic spire views at zero cost.
+The town has excellent food and gear shops; it is South America’s finest-value adventure base.
 Combines naturally with Perito Moreno Glacier (3hrs south) and an El Calafate airport flight.

 Season